copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Rogues get backstab bonus on trapped, frozen, unmoving, sleeping, stunned, confused, and blinded monsters in addition to fleeing ones.
 - Orcish Town's general store shopkeeper is replaced with Izchak.
+- Dropping a ring of polymorph control into a sink causes it to change into another sink, which allows a new pudding and foocubus to be generated from it.

 ### Interface changes